Independent Contractor vs. Employee: Exploring the Categories

 Service providers who wish to be taken seriously as independent contractors may do several things to further their cause.
 Independent contractors should be independent businesses operating in a professional manner.
 The IRS will expect evidence of this.
 Contractors should consider the following:

-- Have an office, business cards, stationary, billing forms and contracts with the company business name and address, etc.
+- Have an office, business cards, stationery, billing forms and contracts with the company business name and address, etc.

 - Make your services available to several companies or employers.
 Advertise in the telephone directory, newspapers and/or journals.

 - Individual contractors might take on a partner and contract as one business to another business, so that there is no presumption that one individual, personally, will do the work.

 - Own and use the tools and equipment needed for the job.
 The contractor should not borrow from the service recipient nor allow the service recipient to be the legal owner of tools and equipment that are being purchased.